Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-In order to deal with analytic locally finite $K$-homology we consider the full subcategory {$\Top^{lc,sep}$}of separable, locally compact spaces with the bornology of relatively compact subsets. {Analytic} locally finite $K$-homology is initially defined on $\Top^{lc,sep}$.
-Our main task is to extend this functor to $ \TopBorn$ preserving good properties.
+In order to deal with analytic locally finite $K$-homology we consider the full subcategory $\Top^{\lc}$ of $ \TopBorn$ {$\Top^{\lc}$} of separable, locally compact spaces with the bornology of relatively compact subsets.
+By definition, morphisms in $\Top^{\lc}$ are proper continuous maps. {Analytic} locally finite $K$-homology is initially defined on $\Top^{\lc}$.
+So we must extend this functor to $ \TopBorn$ preserving good properties.
 We first discuss such extensions in general and then apply the theory to $K$-homology.